About the Righteous

 Righteous of the World

-More information on attitudes towards Jews in occupied Europe.
-Within the series of articles we will review the history of rescue to Jews in Belgium, Denmark, France, the Netherlands, Germany and Ukraine, together with the historical context of the German occupation in these countries.
+Read more about stories of rescue to Jews in Belgium, Denmark, France, the Netherlands, Germany and Ukraine, together with the historical context of the German occupation in these countries.